alterphp/EasyAdminMongoOdmBundle/README.md

 This bundle is under development and keeps experimental as long as no v1.0.0 tag is available !

+## Dev notes

+* TwigPathPass compiler pass makes @EasyAdminMongoOdm templates to be searched in EasyAdmin bundle if not found in EasyAdminMongoOdm bundle.

 ## TODOs

 * Controller listener to implement (and override controller by configuration)